You create a product. You prepare to launch it. And then you reach the pricing decision.

 “The fastest way for a company to realize its maximum profit is to get its pricing right...A 1% improvement in price, assuming no loss of volume, increases operating profit by 11.1%.”
 (Marn & Rosiello, pp. 84)

 If pricing is so important, what can you do?
-How do you figure out the optimal price?
+How can you figure out the optimal price?

-Well, you can use conjoint analysis.
+Well, you could use conjoint analysis.
 Ever look into it?
 It’s the cream-of-the-crop of pricing optimization.
-As such, any reputable conjoint study is at least $10,000.
+Any reputable conjoint study is at least $10,000.
 Pretty steep.

-Luckily, there’s an easier way.
-The answer can be found in psychology and numerical cognition.
+But luckily, there’s an easier way: psychology and numerical cognition.

 At the end of the day, pricing is merely a perception.
 Nothing more.
 Nothing less.